Evangelical Church Berlin - Brandenburg - Silesian Upper Lusatia

 The seat of the church is in Berlin.
 It is a full member of the Evangelical Church in Germany (Evangelische Kirche in Deutschland - EKD), and is a church of the Prussian Union.
 The leader of the church is bishop Dr. Markus Dröge (2010).
 The EKBO is one of 20 Lutheran, Reformed, and United churches of the EKD and is itself a United church.
-The church has 890,654 members (December 2020) in 1,770 parishes.
+The church has 774,820 members (December 2024) in 694 parishes.
 The church is a member of the Union of Evangelical Churches in the EKD (Union Evangelischer Kirchen - UEK) and the Communion of Protestant Churches in Europe.
 In Berlin and Görlitz the church runs two academies.
 St. Mary's Church, Berlin, is the church of the bishop of the EKBO with the Berlin Cathedral being under joint supervision of all the member churches of the UEK.

-Some theological statements
+Background

 The theology of the church goes back to Martin Luther and the Protestant Reformation.
 Since 1927 the ordination of women has been allowed, and the blessing of same-sex unions has been allowed by the synod but depends on the local presbytery (Gemeindekirchenrat).